CESARBR/GT521F52/README.md

-# GT521F52
+# GT_521F52

 This is a library for working with the ADH-Tech GT521F52 fingerprint scanner.

-GETTING STARTED:
+## GETTING STARTED

 Clone this repository into your projects folder and import the GT-521F52 module to your application.
 The project is well documented, but if there are any doubts feel free to contact.
-The examples.py shows a few examples of how to use the API.
+The [examples.py](examples.py) shows a few examples of how to use the API.

-PRE-REQUISITES AND INSTALLING:
+### PRE-REQUISITES AND INSTALLING:

 Your system must be running linux with stty installed and have the python3 interpreter.

-You should also install the following (if not installed) packages wit pip3: os, serial, struct, time and logging.

-Note: os, struct, time and logging should already be installed (by default) in your python3 install.

-To install pyserial simply run:
+To install GT_521F52 simply run:

-    pip3 install pyserial
+    pip3 install GT_521F52

-I am currently running pyserial version 3.4

-CONTRIBUTING:
+## CONTRIBUTING

 Fell free to contribute to our project but please read our CONTRIBUTING.md for details of our code of conduct.

-AUTHORS:
+## AUTHORS

 - Lucas Costa Cabral

-LICENSE:
+## LICENSE

-For information aboute license read our LICENSE doc.
+This project is under Apache License 2.0 license.
+For information about [license read our LICENSE doc](LICENSE).

-ACKNOWLEDGEMENST:
+## ACKNOWLEDGEMENTS

 - Eronides Neto